Banjo-Kazooie (video game): Critical reception

-Harding was mixed on the characters.
-He argued the titular Bear had more personality than the Mario brothers, and cited "timeless encounters with such creatures as the orange-throwing gorilla and the blubbering hippopotamus."
-However, he also disliked some characters, such as dancing houses and onions, as weirdly-designed, unsuitable to the stages they were in, and lacking the appeal of enemies like the Bob-ombs in Super Mario 64.
-N64 Magazine praised the characters as "genuinely appealing" and well-designed, but felt there were "some moments of cloying cuteness" and criticized characters that simply consist of eyes on an object—"we're not sure that just sticking a pair of eyes on any inanimate object you fancy qualifies as a characterisation."
-EGM also admitted to not caring about Banjo as a character.

-A huge detractor in this aspect was Lucas.
-He condemned the characters in it and Diddy Kong Racing as "so half-baked and overtly cliched they almost sabotage the ingenuity of the titles they belong to."
+Critics praised the personality, dialogue, and voice method of the characters, GameSpot comparing the way of speaking to Charlie Brown's teacher.
+Gruntilda's taunts were among the highlighted examples of the game's dialogue and humour by sources such as Mega Fun, which noted the distinctiveness of its British sense of humour.
+Shea called the game's conclusion "one of the most creative and satisfying endings yet seen in a platformer."
+Opinions on the characters themselves were mixed, with particular criticism towards characters with eyes.
+At worst, Lucas condemned the characters in it and Diddy Kong Racing as "so half-baked and overtly cliched they almost sabotage the ingenuity of the titles they belong to."
 He was especially desensitized by the "regurgitated, ill conceived, and down right offensive" arc and humour of Gruntilda, where she tries to look like "the hottest looking old witch Cosmopolitan magazine has ever seen" and is mocked for her weight and unattractiveness: "I was expecting to be charmed by some truly witty English entendres and non-sequiturs but instead, I was bludgeoned by fat jokes and lots of silliness about Gruntilda being a nose picker."

 The music and sound effects were well-received, highlighted for the dynamic music component which contributed to the atmosphere; N64 Magazine stated it gave the game "far more atmosphere than any streaming CD music could ever manage."
 The borrowing of melodies from children's songs, such as "Teddy Bears' Picnic" for Gruntilda's Lair, were also noted.
 Harding and Shea was amazed by the detail in the sound effects, down to the biting and swimming sounds of the sharks and piranhas being dissimillar, and squelsh sounds occurring when Banjo steps on goop.